mifki/df-twbt/README.md

 Copy `shadows.png` to `data/art` folder.

+`multilevel` command controls the number of additional levels rendered.
+Possible parameters are `more`, `less` or number `0-15`.

 ### Additional Colours ###

 Not yet.

 ### Mapshot! ###

-`mapshot` command saves an image of entire map in full size to mapshot.tga in DF folder.
+`mapshot` command saves an image of entire map in full size to `mapshot.tga` in DF folder.

 ### Other Improvements ###